panva/openid-client/README.md

 The library exposes what are essentially steps necessary to be done by a relying party consuming OpenID Connect Authorization Server responses or wrappers around requests to its endpoints.
-Aside from a generic OpenID Connect [passport][passport-url] strategy it does not expose neither express or koa middlewares.
-Those can however be built using the exposed API.
+Aside from a generic OpenID Connect [passport][passport-url] strategy it does not expose any framework specific middlewares.
+Those can however be built using the exposed API, one such example is [express-openid-connect][]

 - [openid-client API Documentation][documentation]
   - [Issuer][documentation-issuer]